ni/semi-test-library-dotnet/Examples/source/Sequence/ConfigureAndForceSynchronizedAndAsynchronizedVoltageRamp/README.md

 ### Code Modules

-- `Code Modules/TestSteps/ForceVoltageRamp.cs`: Demonstrates the simplest approach to forcing a voltage ramp (0V to 3V, 10 points) on specified SMU pins using `ForceVoltageSequence`.
+- `Code Modules/TestSteps/ForceVoltageRamp.cs`: Forces a hardware-timed voltage ramp sequence on the specified SMU pins using `ForceVoltageSequence`.
-- `Code Modules/TestSteps/ForceVoltageRampMeasureCurrent.cs`: Applies a voltage ramp to specified SMU pins and measures the resulting current.
-Configures `MeasureWhen` to `AutomaticallyAfterSourceComplete` and publishes the measurement results.
+- `Code Modules/TestSteps/ForceVoltageRampMeasureCurrent.cs`: Forces a hardware-timed voltage ramp sequence on the specified SMU pins and fetches current measurements taken during each step of the sequence.
+Publishes the max current value across the steps using the "MaxCurrent" published data id.
-- `Code Modules/TestSteps/ForceSynchronizedVoltageRampFetchMeasurementsAndPublishMaxCurrent.cs`: Forces a synchronized voltage ramp using `ForceVoltageSequenceSynchronized` with hardware triggering.
-Waits for sequence completion, measures voltage, and cleans up the Start Trigger configuration.
+- `Code Modules/TestSteps/ForceSynchronizedVoltageRampFetchMeasurementsAndPublishMaxCurrent.cs`: Forces a hardware-timed voltage ramp sequence that is synchronized across the specified SMU pins and fetches measurements taken during each step of the sequence.
+Publishes the max current value across the steps using the "MaxCurrent" published data id.
-- `Code Modules/TestSteps/ConfigureSMUAdvancedSequence.cs`: Demonstrates advanced sequence configuration using `ConfigureAdvancedSequence` with `setAsActiveSequence: false`, allowing deferred initiation.
-Useful for scenarios where sequence setup should be separated from execution.
+- `Code Modules/TestSteps/ConfigureSMUAdvancedSequence.cs`: Configures an advanced sequence for the specified SMU pins without setting it as the active sequence, allowing it to be initiated later in the test flow.
 - - `Code Modules/TestSteps/InitiateSMUAdvancedSequence.cs`: Initiates a previously configured advanced sequence for the specified SMU pins.

 ## Using the Example